Faculty Search Information

 Should a doubt arise as to the proper course of action required during the hiring process or when a situation occurs that appears to necessitate a modification of any of the procedures, hiring managers, search committees, department chairs and administrators are urged to consult with the following individuals:

 For Social Equity-related items, contact Dr. John Burnett, Special Assistant to the President for EEEO, in the Office of Social Equity at 724-938-4014 or via email to firstname.lastname@example.org.
 The Administrative Diversity Recruitment Plan is required from all search committees.
+View information on faculty search training by the Office of Social Equity.

 For questions regarding the PeopleAdmin system, contact the Interim Director of Human Resources, Eric Guiser, at 724-938-4427 or via email to email@example.com.